NuttaneeKnight/introToNetworking/introToNetworking.md

 - 10.1.1.11 (private range network) All the dots are referred as "Octets"
 - It's made up of 8 binary digits hence "Octets"
 - They aree starts with 10.1 it's called slash 24 it means the first 24 bits are the network address.
+- The last 8 bit .0 is the addresses of the computer.
+-